zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 # Handlers for AppCons

-Now that we know what Application Contexts and AppCons are that set the state of our Application's State Machine, we use Handlers to let our app react to the transitions from one to the next.
+Now that we have a better understanding of defining Handlers for AppCons, we can look at how we actually add handlers to the TAO in code.

 ## Handlers are just Functions